Lodi Township

 Application for Absentee Ballots

 All Registered voters may vote from home.
 To request an absentee ballot to vote from home you may use this application.
-If you would like to be put on the permanent listing, please call, write or submit this form to the clerk’s office to be added to the list.
 Please remember you must return the application in order to receive your ballot.
 You may bring it to the office in person during regular business hours, or mail it back.
 If you bring your application in person and time permits, a ballot will be issued to you.
 Otherwise it will be mailed to you upon receipt of your application.
 Please remember that the ballots must be received back in the clerk’s office prior to the close of polls (8pm) on Election Day.

 Once you have completed and signed your application, mail or deliver it to Lodi Township Clerk, Christina Smith, 3755 Pleasant Lake Road, Ann Arbor MI 48103